code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/VPN/Terms/README.md

 - **PFS(Perfect Forward Secrecy)**
   - IKEv1-Phase-1 derives DH-keys to encrypt data exchange.
 But it may happen that Peers again initiate DH-key-exchange with encrypted traffic using keys derived in phase-1.
   - This way completely new DH-keys are formed in IKEv1-Phase-2.
 New keys are generated using new Nonces exchanged between the peers.
+  - If PFS is enabled in [IKE Phase-2](..).
+Then New Key is generated in Phase-2
 - **[SA(Security Association)](Security_Association)**
   - *SAD(Security Association DB)* Stored SAs
 - **SP(SECURITY POLICY):** Policies to be enforced on Traffic crossing IPSec boundaries